-Gluten is a protein present in wheat, oats, barley, freekeh (Egyptian grain), hulled wheat, kamut, spelt, triticale, rye, and all their flours and derivatives, such as malt.
+Gluten is a protein present in wheat, barley, freekeh (Egyptian grain), hulled wheat, kamut, spelt, triticale, rye, and all their flours and derivatives, such as malt.

 Coeliac disease is an autoimmune disease caused by gluten.
 Consuming foods containing gluten, even in very reduced quantities, causes an abnormal immune reaction and chronic inflammation of the intestine and intestinal villi in those who are predisposed to this condition, reducing their ability to absorb nutrients and leading to symptoms such as vomiting, diarrhoea and bloating.